andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-03-10-My-process-and-goals-for-writing-in-this-blog.md

 1. **TODO** Schedule re-reading of old posts or make an anki-like thing to remember and use practical parts.

-## General blog posts
+## Type: General blog posts
-— the default type of posts that you see in the root if this blog
+— the default type of posts that you see in the root if this blog.
 General blog posts are almost the same as link-posts above but I feel a lot more strongly about sharing these: their perceived importance is high.
 Also they tend to contain more text written by yours truly.

-### More Goals
+### Purpose
 Getting more writing experience for
 * the skill of getting my point across _quicker_
 * affecting more people than usual (that is _if_ I make a goal out of making this blog popular in the future)
 * creating a thought-archive which I can analyze, and improve upon my thought processes.
 I think that the ability to write down thoughts is the first major artificial brain augmentation; it would be a shame not to use it.

 ### Process
 Same as for link-posts, but more time-consuming.
-Also, sometimes I have original ideas whereas link-post are usually just my interpretation of someone else's ideas.
+Also, sometimes I have original ideas whereas link-posts are usually just my interpretation of someone else's ideas.

 -----------------